-- BIO-5 Burrowing owl, along with desert tortoise, western Joshua tree, and other sensitive species that may occur on the Project site shall be covered in the WEAP that all construction crews, foremen, and other project personnel potentially working on site shall attend prior to the first day of work. - BIO-6 All Project activities on-site shall be conducted outside of the nesting bird season (generally, raptor nesting season is January 1 through September 15; and passerine bird nesting season is February 1 through September 1) to the maximum extent feasible.
+- BIO-5 Burrowing owl, along with desert tortoise, western Joshua tree, and other sensitive species that may occur on the Project site shall be covered in the WEAP that all construction crews, foremen, and other project personnel potentially working on site shall attend prior to the first day of work. - BIO-6 Prior to construction a preconstruction survey shall be conducted by a qualified biologist to re-verify the location of any Joshua Trees in the site.
+The biologist shall prepare a report that shall be submitted to the County and the California Department of Fish and Wildlife (CDFW).
+This report shall determine whether the sole Joshua Tree on the property can be avoided, relocated onsite or mitigated under the WJTCA.
+The report shall include the findings and/or avoidance/mitigation recommendations in conformance with the WJTCA after consultation with the CDFW.
+The site developer shall fund the WJTCA mitigation recommendations to fully mitigate loss of the sole Joshua Tree located on the property. - BIO-7 All Project activities on-site shall be conducted outside of the nesting bird season (generally, raptor nesting season is January 1 through September 15; and passerine bird nesting season is February 1 through September 1) to the maximum extent feasible.
 If Project activities begin outside of nesting season, a pre-construction survey shall be performed by a qualified biologist to verify the absence of nesting birds.
 A qualified biologist shall conduct the pre-activity survey within the Project footprint (including access routes) and a 300-foot buffer surrounding the Project area, no more than two hours prior to initiating Project activities.